This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 Your system needs to handle the following:

-- Dialogflow CX does not support any integrations yet, so your system must provide a user interface to directly interact with end-users.
+- Dialogflow CX currently supports a limited number of integrations, so your system may need to provide a user interface to directly interact with end-users.

 - You must call the Dialogflow API for each conversational turn to send end-user input to the API.